kyleuniversities/quiztube-fullstack-app/README.md

 Throughout the development of this website, I incorporated various frontend technologies including:

-- **Typescript React:** Invoked the use of Typescript React classes, functions, and types.
+- **TypeScript React:** Invoked the use of Typescript React classes, functions, and types.
 - **Semantic UI:** Invoked Semantic UI as a framework on top of React for components.
 - **React Markdown:** Invoked React Markdown to display MD files within components.
 - **React Responsive:** Invoked React Responsive to adjust for different devices, such as iPhone usage